-The width of the safety zone is calculated based on the attenuation of maximum effective radiated power (78 dBm) increase by the fundamental tolerance threshold defined under the RTCA report and ICAO safety margin (6 dB) that should be considered for compatibility study.
-The length of the safety area/zone is based on the calculation of the distance required for an aircraft in the final approach phase at 200 ft until the touchdown zone with 3ºGlide Slope.
+The width of the safety zone is calculated based on the attenuation of maximum effective radiated power (e.g. 78 dBm) increase by the fundamental tolerance threshold defined under the RTCA report and ICAO safety margin (6 dB) that should be considered for compatibility study.
+The length of the safety area/zone is based on the calculation of the distance required for an aircraft in the final approach phase at 200 ft until the touchdown zone with 3° slope with a tolerance of 0.375° (i.e. 2.625°)Glide Slope.
 The following illustrations provide details on the calculation of the dimensions of the safety zone.